ConvertAPI/docs/blog/conversion-chaining.md

 To put it in a nutshell, conversion changing is the best practice for processing documents with the performance and flexibility perks.
 It is available in all of our libraries.
 Use this approach to write a clean, reusable, and performance-oriented code!

-Read more about conversion chaining in our [documentation](https://www.convertapi.com/doc/chaining).
+Read more about conversion workflows in our [documentation](https://www.convertapi.com/doc/workflows).

 Happy coding!